stephenmcd/gnotty/README.rst

 Created by `Stephen McDonald <http://twitter.com/stephen_mcd>`_

 Gnotty ties the knot between the web and IRC.
-It is designed to assist open source projects that host an IRC channel for collaboration on their project.
-Gnotty is
-`BSD licensed <http://www.linfo.org/bsdlicense.html>`_.
+It is a web client and message archive for IRC, designed to assist open source projects that host an IRC channel for collaboration on their project.
+Gnotty is `BSD licensed <http://www.linfo.org/bsdlicense.html>`_.

 Gnotty is comprised of two parts.
 The first part is a web client